oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #31 January 2022
 Implemented the play/pause button onto the annotation screen.
 Added in a way for the annotation to end when the media is finished playing.
 Added in forward and backward functionality for those buttons on the annotation screen.
 The auto clicking needs to be further improved as there are issues when any media control button is pressed.

+#1 Feburary 2022
+Implemented saving as CSV and PNG files on the annotation screen.
+Tried new implementation of the autoclicker which now works in stopping but does not resume.